General

 5. Select whether to transfer the log file to NAVER Cloud's technical support center.

 • If you want to transfer the log file, select Yes.
 The file transfer is started.
-If the file is transferred, a success message and ShortURL where you can download the log is displayed.
+If the file is transferred, a success message and the ShortURL where you can download the log are displayed.

 • If you don't want to transfer the log file, select No to end it.